We provide online therapy to high achievers in New York.

 Stress Over College and Career Choices

-• Over 70% of teens report feeling overwhelmed by the thought of choosing a career path.
+• Over 70% of teens say they feel overwhelmed just thinking about choosing a career route.

 Coping with Global and Societal Issues